 The fashion maven American Eagle Outfitters brought forward an amazing GIF email campaign in order to present their winter accessories collection.
 In the below GIF, the assortment of goods skillfully shifts in clockwise direction, combined with quite creative GET COZY messages that makes for a successful email campaign.

 The well-known brand Anthropologie, used an out-of-the-box GIF email campaign to draw the attention of the subscribers.
 It presented their new clothing line that is closely associated with the nature theme in the form of hidden message.

 The email creates a delightful mood with rain drops and letters in the form of brand name falling down, while the brand uses the “Soak Them Up” CTA to represent their clothing line the way the ground soaks up the raining water.

 Rather than listing out all the assortment of chocolates, Godiva brought it forward with this lovely GIF.
 All the flavors are presented in random manner along with their name in the bottom.
-Yummilicious isn’t it!!!
+Yummilicious, isn’t it?

 Using GIF in emails will certainly act as cherry on the cake for your ordinary marketing emails.
 Bear in mind, using it thoughtlessly and excessively will make it a mess of no use.
 Hence, go for it keeping all the above points in mind and cast a spell on subscribers by creating an everlasting GIF experience.

-Have you used animated GIF in email for your campaign?
+Have you used an animated GIF in email for your campaign?
 Well, we are always keen to hear from you.
 Share the GIFs in email that your customers loved the most.